 The best kind of “detox” to start with is the first on this list: increase the whole foods and reduce the processed/ non-fresh foods from your diet.
 An easy first step is to include a green smoothie at breakfast - with more veggies in it than fruit.

-Get help starting this new healthy habit by joining my upcoming 7-day challenge: add one green smoothie to your daily routine.
-It automatically increases your daily veggie count, and doing it as a group will help inspire and spur you on!
+Get help starting this new healthy habit by getting my 7-Day Green Smoothie Checklist (also at the bottom of this page).
+Add one green smoothie to your daily routine.
+It automatically increases your daily veggie count.
 And no, it’s not green smoothies all day only for 7 days - you get to eat and live as you usually do, just add a green smoothie once a day to your daily routine.
 Easy!